vahidaghazadeh/kubernetes-deployment/manual/README.md

 kubeadm join k8s-master:6443 --token v2e54c.928liszww0ocrfgi \
 --discovery-token-ca-cert-hash sha256:b82240e87495f1c4870bfba31210279c38e580ecd46793eb35855699decd1dc8
 ```
+> [!NOTE]
+> Once the operation finishes, the output displays a kubeadm join command at the bottom.
+Make a note of this command, as you will use it to join the worker nodes to the cluster.
+> If you don't remember the CA token and hash for any reason, you can create it in the master node
+> ```shell
+> kubeadm token create --print-join-command
+> ```

 12. Create a directory for the Kubernetes cluster:
 ```shell
 mkdir -p $HOME/.kube